Minimum Wage Exemptions & Overtime Exemptions Under the FLSA

 - Fishing

-Workers Exempt From Minimum Wage Laws Only
+Minimum Wage Exemptions Only

 Certain employee groups are exempt from federal minimum wage requirements, but still require overtime pay for work performed in excess of a standard workweek.

-Workers Exempt From Overtime Pay Laws Only
+Overtime Pay Exemptions Only

 Paying Minimum Wage and/or Overtime

-Most businesses must comply with minimum wage and overtime rules when doing payroll as most employees are “covered” under federal laws.
+Most businesses must comply with minimum wage and overtime rules when doing payroll, as most employees are “covered” under federal laws.
 The law holds accountable any businesses with employees engaged in interstate commerce; who produce or handle goods for interstate commerce; or who handle, sell, or otherwise work on goods or materials that have been moved or produced for commerce by any person, including those in communication and transportation.
 That’s nearly any business.

-It also covers:
+It also covers the following:

 - Schools and institutions of higher education (for-profit and some nonprofit)